 All this could get too pious and comfortable, except that the characters cannot sustain their moment as mouthpieces for a self-congratulatory celebration of library values.
 The demands of genre snap them back into place, and they resolve their plight with a solution worthy of the 1950s adventure comic from which they have emerged.

 First, one of the group makes a condemned man’s request for a final drink.
 Then a second man asks for a last cigarette.
 The invader, surprisingly, acquiesces to this – and, for his pains, is trounced when the men combine the items to create a Molotov cocktail.

 Stories, as human artefacts and human creations, have always bled back and forth between the real world and fantasies, politics, histories, genres.
-To mention Argentina and libraries in the same space conjures Borges, but it should conjure more besides: the writers who were “disappeared” by a brutal regime, the characters who outlived their creators (as they so often do), and the librarians who traffic between the realms: fiction/nonfiction, stories/experience.
+To mention Argentina and libraries in the same space conjures Borges, but it should conjure more besides: the writers who were “disappeared” by a brutal regime, the characters who outlived their creators (as they so often do), and the librarians who conjure back and forth between the realms: fiction/nonfiction, stories/experience.

-The Eternauta was watching me from what felt like every corner, though I hadn’t known his name.
-When I came to the library doors, I found the place where life, fact, and fiction meet–and just for a moment, I escaped my world…or the Eternauta escaped his.
+I walked the streets of a foreign city, and the Eternauta was watching me from what felt like every corner, though I didn’t know his name.
+When I came to the library doors, I found the place where life, fact, and fiction meet – and just for a moment, I escaped my world…or the Eternauta escaped his.